We’re diving deep into one of my favorite topics today: beautiful types of seam finishes.

 Turn the seam allowances under and press.
 Stitch close to the pressed edge.
 This will keep the edges of the seam allowances clean and fray free.
 It’s a good alternative to more time consuming bias bound seams.

-When to use turned and stitched seams
+When to use a turned and stitched seam finish

 - Unlined jackets: as an alternative to bias bound or Hong Kong finish seams

 - When you want a clean, no fuss finish on light or medium weight fabrics

 This next round of seam finishes requires some specialty stitching.
 They’re similar to each other, but one uses your regular sewing machine or hand stitches.

 This is the one seam finish that’s *almost* all-purpose.
 I say almost because there are some fabrics that do not do well with a serger.
 Sweater knits can get warped out of shape with a serger, and the stitching can be too bulky on some lighter weight fabrics.
 Thick, heavy fabrics often do better with other seam finishes, too.
 And don’t try to serge through sequins unless you really love breaking needles.

 A serger (also called an overlocker) is a specialized sewing machine that stitches with 3-5 threads at a time to create a strong, clean looking stitch that encloses the raw edges of fabrics.

 To serge with most fabrics, sew the seam, then run it through the serger.
 The serger will make a nice clean, professional looking finish on the edge.
 A knife on your serger will trim away any excess fabric as it’s running through the machine.